-The degree of improvement that can be achieved with scar revision will depend on the severity of your scarring, and the type, size and location of the scar.
-In some cases, a single technique may provide significant improvement.
-However, your plastic surgeon may recommend a combination of scar revision techniques to achieve the best results.
+The degree of improvement that can be achieved with scar revision depends on the severity of scarring as well as the type, size and location of the scar.
+In some cases, a single treatment may give significant improvement.
+In others, Dr. Mandal may recommend a treatment series or combination of scar revision techniques to optimize results.

-Topical treatments, such as gels, tapes or external compression, can help in wound closure and healing, or to reduce the ability of skin to produce irregular pigment.
-These products may be used to treat existing surface scars and discoloration, and to aid in the healing of scar revision procedures.
+Topical treatments, such as gels, tapes or external compression can help in wound closure and healing or to reduce the ability of skin to produce irregular pigment.
+These products work best in the early stages of scar formation but may be used for existing surface scars and discoloration as well as to aid in healing after scar revision procedures.

-Surface treatments are most often used for cosmetic improvement of scars.
-These methods can soften surface irregularities and reduce uneven pigmentation.
-Surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
-These treatment options include:
+Skin resurfacing is often used for cosmetic improvement of scars to smooth out surface irregularities and reduce uneven pigmentation.
+These surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
+Options include:

 - Dermabrasion is a mechanical polishing of the skin.

-- Laser or light therapy causes changes to the surface of the skin that allow new, healthy skin to form at the scar site.
+- Laser or light therapy can cause changes to the skin surface to allow new, healthy skin to form at the scar site.

-- Chemical peel solutions penetrate the skin’s surface to soften irregularities in texture and color.
+- Chemical peel solutions can penetrate the skin surface to soften irregularities in texture and color.

-- Skin bleaching agents are medications applied topically to lighten the skin.
+- Skin bleaching agents are applied topically to lighten the skin.